Thermographer: Veronica Curran, ANP-BC

 As always, you will have some paperwork to fill out, which is also available on our website, should you wish to fill it out prior to your visit.
 After completing the paperwork, you will enter the thermography room and put on a gown.
 For a breast thermogram, you will take everything off except for your underwear.
 You will be seated on a stool that swivels side to side and then we take a brief history.
 History taking usually lasts about 10 minutes.

 Once finished, you will bring your gown down around your waist and sit for a moment to allow your body temperature to acclimate to the room temperature.
 Then we move on to do the actual images and take several images a few seconds apart to make sure your body temperature is not changing.
-Then you place your hands on the back of your head and take 5 images in different positions, the front, left and right sides, and left and right oblique sides.
+Then you place your hands on the back of your head and take 6 images in different positions, the front, back, left and right sides, and left and right oblique sides.
 Once done, you bring your gown up and can get dressed!

 Start to finish you can expect to be at our office for a half an hour.